cletqui/Imperva-WAF_direct-access/README.md

 ## Features

-- Check if backend servers are accessible without the WAF.
+- Check if backend servers are directly accessible without the WAF.
-- Support for multiple URLs.
+- Option to extract only the websites names (to see exactly what sites are secured by your WAF).
 - User-friendly and easy to run.

 ## Installation